Dunkirk Operation Dynamo

 Today, we often refer to the 'Dunkirk spirit' - the ability of the British public to pull together and overcome times of adversity.

-- Visit Dover Museum.
-A temporary Exhibition on the stairwell tells the amazing story of the Evacuation of Dunkirk.
+- Visit the History Gallery at Dover Museum.
+Learn about the amazing story of the Evacuation of Dunkirk.

 "Dover - An ordinary little town once know chiefly as the terminus for a ferry line but now renowned through the civilised world as a community of indestructible ideals."